dudapiotr/ZfTable/README.md

 Flexible table generator with headers decorating , rows and cells.
 It Uses own engine to communication by ajax (Pagination, QuickSearch, Sorting and Items per page), but  simply can be integrated with [dataTables](http://www.datatables.net/) as well.
-In 2.0 version added editable ajax edition, column filters, exporter to CSV and more decorators and conditions.
+In 2.0 version added edit data via ajax, column filters, exporter to CSV and more decorators and conditions.

 Requirements